 The 2019 symposium explored how the public and private sectors can and should respond to natural disasters that cause disruptions in the freight system.
 In the keynote presentation, Jeffrey Dorko, assistant administrator for logistics at FEMA’s Office of Response and Recovery, discussed replacing and restoring capacity in supply chains affected by natural disasters.

 Following the keynote, a panel of representatives from the public and private sector shared perspectives on opportunities and challenges around infrastructure resiliency.
 In addition, speakers from the University of New Orleans Transportation Institute and the Minnesota Department of Transportation offered insights on disaster response, recovery, and resiliency.

-- Jeffrey Dorko, Assistant Administrator for Logistics, Office of Response and Recovery, FEMA
+- Jeffrey Dorko, Assistant Administrator for Logistics, Office of Response and Recovery, Federal Emergency Management Agency (PDF)

-This symposium is sponsored by the Center for Transportation Studies at the University of Minnesota, in cooperation with:
+This symposium was sponsored by the Center for Transportation Studies at the University of Minnesota, in cooperation with: